 Address: 8B, Velyka Zhytomyrska Street

-Volunteering in Ukraine with ILP gives you a neat opportunity to really get to know and fall in love with the culture.
+Volunteering in Ukraine with ILP gives you a neat opportunity to really get to know and fall in love with the culture — it's not hard when you're living in Kiev for a whole semester!
 You'll adore the kids you teach and get to travel to amazing places in Europe during your semester.